Bojan Zoranović: Canada

-In 2018, Zoranović went abroad for the second time this time in the Canadian Soccer League's first division with CSC Mississauga.
+In 2018, Zoranović went abroad for the second time, this time in the Canadian Soccer League's first division with CSC Mississauga.
 He split the 2018 season by also playing with Unionville Milliken SC.
 After a season in Mississauga, he signed with league rivals Scarborough SC for the 2019 CSL season.
 In his debut season with the eastern Toronto side, he helped the club clinch a playoff berth by finishing as runners-up in the first division.
-He participated in the CSL Championship final where Scarborough successfully defeated FC Ukraine United.
+He participated in the CSL Championship final, where Scarborough defeated FC Ukraine United.

 Zoranović signed with the Serbian White Eagles for the 2020 CSL season.
-The Serbs qualified for the postseason where they were eliminated in the first round by Vorkuta.
-He re-signed with Serbia for another season where once again the club secured a postseason berth but was eliminated in the opening round by his former club Scarborough.
+The Serbs qualified for the postseason, where they were eliminated in the first round by Vorkuta.
+He re-signed with Serbia for another season, where once again the club secured a postseason berth but was eliminated in the opening round by his former club, Scarborough.

 The 2022 season marked his third stint with the organization.
-He helped the Serbs in securing the regular-season title including a playoff berth.
-He also played in the second round of the postseason against FC Continentals where the White Eagles were eliminated.
+He helped the Serbs in securing the regular-season title, including a playoff berth.
+He also played in the second round of the postseason against FC Continentals, where the White Eagles were eliminated.

 Managerial career

 In 2022, he served as an assistant coach for the Serbian White Eagles under Uroš Stamatović.
 Zoranović was promoted to the head coach position for the 2024 season.
-In the season's early stages, he secured the Royal CSL Cup against his former team Scarborough.
+In the season's early stages, he secured the Royal CSL Cup against his former team, Scarborough.
 He would also lead Serbia to a double by winning the regular season title.
+In 2025, he helped the Serbs win their second Royal CSL Cup.